spschweiz/demovox/README.md

 ### Unencrypted access

 As a developer you might want to work on a web server without SSL configured.
-Enable `WP_DEBUG` in `wp-config.php`.
+Enable `WP_DEBUG` in `wp-config.php` and you probably want to disable `WP_DEBUG_DISPLAY`.
 Then open the Advanced settings of the plugin in the WordPress backend and disable "Redirect clients to secure HTTPS".

 ## Changelog